What is the difference between Sales & Operations Planning vs Integrated Business Planning (S&OP V IBP)?

 The most recurring recognized differences between S&OP and IBP are:

-- Measure financial implication and performance from a bottom line perspective (therefore it needs that continuous financial assessment with an appreciation of profitability and not only costs);
+Measure financial implication and business performance from a bottom line perspective (therefore it needs to integrate that continuous financial assessment with an appreciation of profitability and not only costs);

-- Alignment to company strategy (not only on the 3 to 18 months horizon but the full long term albeit not at the same granularity);
+Alignment to company strategy (not only on the 3 to 18 months horizon but the strategic full long term, albeit not at the same granularity);

-To be honest, if IBP would not have been "invented" all the above would still fit very well within S&OP.
+To be honest, if IBP hadn't been "invented" all the above would still fit very well within S&OP.

 What are the 7 main reasons why S&OP or IBP decay over time?

-- Waiting for the “big bang” planning tool solution;
+Waiting for the “big bang” operational planning tool solution;

-For me, S&OP and IBP are trying to achieve the same objective.
-I believe IBP was created to simplify communication about maturity level – and let’s be honest, a bit of marketing is behind it as well – but putting this aside, IBP is the new S&OP and you can leverage this to foster improvement within your organization to strive toward higher maturity with IBP.
+For me, S&OP and IBP strive towards achieving the same strategic objective.
+I believe IBP was created to simplify communication about maturity level – and let’s be honest, a bit of marketing is behind it as well – but putting this aside, IBP is the new S&OP and you can leverage this to foster end-to-end improvement within your organization to strive toward higher maturity with IBP.

 The goal is in sight but the end is a mirage.